bjpeixoto/fantasypunk/03-basic-moves.md

 When you express your thoughts, feelings and actions, most of the time you do that through an expression move.

-When you are Kind, Brave, Curious, Precise or Insightful, take 1d6.
+When you are Kind, Brave, Curious, Mindful or Insightful, take 1d6.
 If you express a trait that is Highlighted, take 2d6 instead.
 If that trait is suppressed, take 1d6 instead.

 You can only roll for a move if you have at least 2d6.
 So if you need more dice, you might need to rely on your Baggage or Push Your Luck.

-When a specialized move asks you to be Kind, Brave, Curious, Precise or Insightful, roll as many d6 as established and continue following that move’s instructions.
+When a specialized move asks you to be Kind, Brave, Curious, Mindful or Insightful, roll as many d6 as established and continue following that move’s instructions.

 Expression Moves are open-ended, which means you must decide what you wish to do and how you approach that choice.
 Discuss with the GM and the rest of the Party whether you wish to interact with the world fictionally, mechanically or both, and then roll.

+> Tip - Mechanics you could interact with: a clock, an angle, a burden, an obligation, a debt, the dice.

 ### When should you make these moves?